jordanofoster/ntu-obsidian-notes/COMP20111 - Dist Network Arch. & Op. Sys/Topic 10 - Architectural patterns & Models and time synchronisation.md

 	- The bottom stratum deals with user machine clocks.
 - Timing information is passed through each strata.

 Primary servers are usually less accurate than servers on lower stratums (e.g., secondary servers are less accurate than tertiary servers and so on).
+NTP servers can synchronise in one of three ways:
+- Multicast mode
+- Procedure-call mode
+- Symmetric mode

+##### NTP Multicast Mode